-Estate Planning, Trust and Estate Litigation, and Family Law are Caroline’s practice focuses.
+Litigation and Estate Planning, with an emphasis on Trust and Estate Litigation, are Caroline’s practice focuses.
 As a compassionate advocate and advisor, Caroline helps her clients plan for the uncomfortable future and navigate through the difficult times in their lives.
 Caroline’s client-centered practice identifies unique interests and needs, and creates tailored solutions.
 The youngest of eight, and a mother, step-mother, and wife, Caroline values “family” (blended, nuclear, extended, and otherwise) and knows its complexities and tribulations well.

 While in law school at the University of Kansas, Caroline was a member of KU’s Women in Law and was selected as a student-member of the Judge Hugh Means Inn of Court.
 As a law student, Caroline was asked to be a panelist at the 32nd Annual Media and the Law Seminar in Kansas City featuring, “Calling Constitutional Balls and Strikes: Athletes’ Free-Speech Rights in an Era of High Profile Political Protests.”